Johnny-32/Timetables-around-Europe/README.md

 - Timetables that I think are the most interesting - Berlin online, ...

 ## To do:
+- add a table with the following columns: first column, first row, does it include frequencies, is this timetable one for each stop or each line, does it group neighboring departures,
 - Add Munich - maybe in a separate html file
 - Add a better introduction to index.html
 - Think about better formatting